odpi/egeria/open-metadata-implementation/view-services/data-discovery/README.md

 # Data Discovery OMVS

-The Data Designer OMVS enables the caller to define and search for new data resources.
+The Data Discovery OMVS enables the caller to define and search for new data resources.

 Link to documentation: [https://egeria-project.org/services/omvs/data-discovery/overview/](https://egeria-project.org/services/omvs/data-discovery/overview/)